Spaniards: Religion

 Roman Catholicism is by far the largest denomination present in Spain, although its share of the population has been decreasing for decades.
 According to a study by the Spanish Centre for Sociological Research in 2013 about 71% of Spaniards self-identified as Catholics, 2% other faith, and about 25% identified as atheists or declared they had no religion.
 Survey data for 2019 show Catholics down to 69%, 2.8% "other faith" and 27% atheist-agnostic-non-believers.

 Emigration from Spain

-Outside of Europe, Latin America has the largest population of people with ancestors from Spain.
+Outside of Europe, the Americas have the largest population of people with ancestors from Spain.
 These include people of full or partial Spanish ancestry.

 People with Spanish ancestry

-The listings above shows the nine countries with known collected data on people with ancestors from Spain, although the definitions of each of these are somewhat different and the numbers cannot really be compared.
+The listing above shows the nine countries with known collected data on people with ancestors from Spain, although the definitions of each of these are somewhat different and the numbers cannot really be compared.
 Spanish Chilean of Chile and Spanish Uruguayan of Uruguay could be included by percentage (each at above 40%) instead of numeral size.